Islandora/documentation/docs/tutorials/how-to-create-collection.md

 # How to create and add to a Collection

-This how-to demonstrates creating a collection and adding items to it in Islandora Defaults.
+This how-to demonstrates creating a collection and adding items to it in the Islandora Starter Site.
 For more about collections, see [Concept: Collection](../concepts/collection.md).

 ## Introduction

-In Islandora Defaults, Collections that are tagged as "Collection" under System > Model will show a view of their member objects.
+In the Islandora Starter Site, nodes that are tagged as "Collection" under System > Model will show a view of their member objects.
 A member is any object that is "member_of" that object, and can be added via the "Members" tab.
-This is the mechanism in Islandora Defaults; individual instances may vary.
+This is the mechanism in the Islandora Starter Site, and your individual instances may vary.

 !!!
 Warning "Collections and Deleting"
     Collections and their members are independent of each other,